magnetgrouplabs/cync-lan/README.md

 > You still need to use your Cync account to add new devices as you acquire them.

 ## Installation
-Docker and local script supported!
+>[!IMPORTANT]
+> You must create a virtualenv and download the cync-lan.py script in order to export
+> your Cync devices from the Cync cloud API.
+Even if you only plan on using a docker set-up.

+You will want to save the virtualenv setup for future use.
+If you add new devices to your Cync account, you need to export the config.
 Please see [Install docs](./docs/install.md) for more information.

 ### Updating Docker Container
 Go to the docker directory for cync-lan (where the docker-compose.yaml file lives) and run: